40s & loving it

 We all suffer stress these days, no matter how old we are.
 However, as we get older, we seem to collect more and more responsibilities, both at home and at work.
 With this added responsibility comes increasing stress.
 Studies have found that the most tense participants were the most likely to grind or clench their teeth.
 Clenching and grinding are very different conditions.
 To put it simply, grinding damages teeth, while clenching damages the jaw joint and associated muscles and ligaments.

-Tooth grinding, often performed in your sleep, is destructive of tooth substance, and it contributes to wearing down the tooth enamel and then the underlying dentine, weakening the teeth.
+Tooth grinding, often performed in your sleep, is destructive of tooth substance.
+It also contributes to wearing down the tooth enamel and then the underlying dentine, weakening the teeth.
 Because of this, the teeth become more susceptible to fracture.

 For patients that perform habitual clenching, this has damaging effects on your jaw joints (known as TMJ’s).
-Symptoms include headaches, unusual pain in the facial muscles and neck, limited opening of the mouth, locking of the mouth and unusual noises (clicking).
+Symptoms include headaches, unusual pain in the facial muscles and neck, limited opening of the mouth.
+Locking of the mouth and unusual noises (clicking) may also occur.

 For those stressed, middle-aged individuals, these are issues that arise frequently.
 Unexplained headaches often called tension headaches seem to affect many people in the workplace.
 The more stressed they are, the more severe the headaches appear to be.
 If you suspect that you have developed these destructive habits, visit your dentist immediately for an assessment.
-To combat this behaviour, your dentist will advise you on various treatment options such as hard acrylic splints to wear at night, physiotherapy, low-level laser therapy or medications.
-It is recommended to reduce caffeine and alcohol before bed and look into ways to reduce stress in your life.
+To combat this behaviour, your dentist will advise you on various treatment options.
+These would include hard acrylic splints to wear at night, physiotherapy, low-level laser therapy or medications.
+We also recommend that you reduce caffeine and alcohol before bed and look into ways to reduce stress in your life.